 - Safety and protective gear

-As previously mentioned, your walls will need to be prepared prior to any paint application.
-The video tutorial below from B&Q provides a helpful guide on preparing external walls for painting, including a full list of tools you will need:
+As previously mentioned, you must prepare your walls before painting.
+The video below from B&Q provides a helpful guide on preparing external walls for painting.

-For the paint application, this video from Crown Paints shows you how to correctly apply masonry paint:
+The video below from Crown Paints shows you how to apply masonry paint:

 Don’t fancy doing this job yourself?
 Find top-rated painters & decorators in your area by clicking the button below:

-When obtaining quotations, ensure you ask for a breakdown, using the work described above to avoid any additional expense that hasn’t already been mentioned.
-Obtain at least three quotations for comparison.
-Also, ask to see testimonials and photographic examples of completed work.
+When obtaining quotations, ask for a breakdown, and check it includes all the work mentioned above.
+Obtain at least three quotations for comparison and ask to see testimonials and photos of their work.